yassine20011/hangman_using_c/README .md

 * src/ : contains all the source files
 * include/ : contains all the header files
 * bin/ : contains the executable file

+## How to compile the project?
+* Open a terminal
+* Go to the project directory
+* Type `make` to compile the project
+* Type `make clean` to delete the object files

+you can also use the `make run` command to compile and run the project

+This game build with C language and makefile in Subsystem Linux (WSL) in Windows 11 it may not work on other Operating Systems.

+## How to play?
+* Open a terminal
+* Go to the project directory
+* Type `./bin/pendu` to run the game
+* Type `./bin/pendu -h` to see the help

+## librairies used

+* unistd.h
+* ctype.h
+* time.h
+* string.h
+* ncurses.h(for positioning the cursor)